serdarburakguneri/scooter-renting/README.md

 ![image info](documentation/rabbitmq_admin.png)

+# Kernel

+This is the main service responsible for registering, listing, unlocking and locking the scooters and manage the rental history.
+As application

+# IotServer

+IOT server is responsible for communication with the scooters in the field.
+This is the service where I will simulate getting scooter information and send them some commands such as locking and unlocking etc.

 # Email

 Email service is responsible for listening to some RabbitMQ channels and sending informative emails to the customers.